troussil/convergents/README.md

 * *PointVector2D.h* is the main class implementing point and vector in two dimensions.
 * *RayIntersectableStraightLine.h* and *RayIntersectableCircle.h* implement some 'ray intersectable' class.
 At the beginning, we start with straight line and circle.
-* We follow with algorithms computing the convergent of a rationnel : *testConvergents.cpp*, the convex hull of a discrete circle : *OutputSensitiveConvexHull.h* and the alpha-shape of a straight-line and a discrete circle : *testAlphaShapeStraightLine.cpp* and *OutputSensitiveAlphaShape.h*.
+* We follow with algorithms computing the convergent points of a rationnel : *testConvergents.cpp*, the convex hull of a discrete circle : *OutputSensitiveConvexHull.h* and the alpha-shape of a straight-line and a discrete circle : *testAlphaShapeStraightLine.cpp* and *OutputSensitiveAlphaShape.h*.
 * *toolAlphaShape.cpp* produce a graph witch visualize the number of vertices of the convex hull, the alpha-shape with alpha = 0, and the alpha-shape with alpha < 0 in function to the the size of the radius.
 We create 100 random circles with a center in [0,1]x[0,1] and a radius proportional to the predicate increasing by 2^2.